Hair metal, also known as power metal, is a musical genre that originated in the late 1970s and is one of the most popular forms of heavy metal music.

 Stryper is an American Christian metal band from Orange County, California.
 The band’s lineup consists of brothers Michael Sweet (lead vocals, guitar) and Robert Sweet (drums), with Oz Fox (guitar) and Perry Richardson (bass).

-Stryper achieved success in the 1980s as a glam metal band with hit songs like “Calling On You” and “Honestly”.
+Stryper achieved success in the 1980s as a glam metal band with hit songs like “Calling On You” and “Honestly.”
 The band’s image was marked by their use of yellow and black stage outfits and make-up, and they became known for their aggressive on-stage behavior.
 By the early 1990s, however, the band’s popularity had waned due to the rise of grunge and alternative metal.
-The band broke up in 1992, but reunited in 1999 and has been touring and releasing new music ever since.
+The band broke up in 1992 but reunited in 1999 and has been touring and releasing new music ever since.

-Skid Row was also known for their stage show, which often featured pyrotechnics and fire.
+Skid Row was also known for its stage show, which often featured pyrotechnics and fire.
 The band would often light their instruments on fire and use special effects to make their performances more exciting.
 Skid Row was known for putting on a good show and often left their fans wanting more.

 Ratt is an American heavy metal band from Los Angeles, California.
 The band was formed in 1981 by founders Stephen Pearcy (lead vocals) and Warren DeMartini (rhythm guitar).
 Ratt was active until 2003 when Pearcy left the band.
 The guitarist Robbin Crosby replaced Pearcy in 2004, and the band released their last album, “Work of Art”, in 2006.

 Hair metal bands were at the height of their popularity in the 1980s, and Def Leppard was one of the most successful of all time.
 They sold over 100 million records worldwide and had a string of hits with songs like “Pour Some Sugar on Me” and “Photograph.”
 The band was also known for their high-energy live shows, which often featured pyrotechnics and other special effects.